-Initially, Wheeler was a witness to and participant in these activities.
-He worked with Kondratick to prevent Treasurer Kucynda, from learning about the extent of financial impropriety.
-At Kondratick's behest, Wheeler knowingly falsified reports to the HS, MC, and ADM.
+Initially, Wheeler was a witness to and a participant in these activities.
+He worked with Kondratick to prevent the HS, MC, ADM and Kucynda from learning about the extent of financial impropriety.

 Wheeler took the position of Treasurer in 1996, believing he could stop Kondratick's financial improprieties.
 Indeed, Kondratick assured him things would change, but in fact nothing did.
 When Wheeler recognized his attempt to reform Kondratick's behavior failed, he approached Kozey and Taylor.
 He also spoke with +Seraphim and eventually engaged in a four-hour conversation with +MH and Kondratick on September 21, 1999.